Extracts from a landscape art submission to Morecambe Bay Partnership.

 The Bay’s register of historic assets is unprecedented, including historic promenades, follies and lookouts, Iron Age hillforts, a Bronze Age stone circle, the railway, and areas of industry.
 It holds a unique cultural richness; nationally important for its maritime and WWI and WWII heritage, with exciting archaeological finds, a concentration of ritual and religious sites and a traditional fishing heritage that is unique to the area.” http://www.morecambebay.org.uk/BaysPast

-The creative approach and concept was inspired by the character of the land itself and the many layers of connectivity that can be seen and felt in this magical and uniquely beautiful, time swept landscape.
+The creative approach and concept was inspired by the character of the land itself and the many layers of connectivity that can be seen and felt in this uniquely beautiful, time swept landscape.

 Here is a selection from The NOW Project.
 Each item/component has been designed to connect in time and space, to create future facing legacy, that is responsive and sensitive to the area’s heritage.
 I wanted to stimulate intrigue and participation, and prompt fresh new stories that draw on local history and heritage.